-Flower colour is generally the result of the relative concentration and type of two pigment classes - carotenoids and flavonoids.
+Flower colour is generally the result of the relative concentration and type of two pigment classes

+- carotenoids and flavonoids.
 Of the two, flavonoids contribute the most to flower colour.
 Anthocyanins are flavonoid-based coloured pigments.
 There are three groups of anthocyanins, those based on delphinidin that generally produce blue flower colour, those based on cyanidin that produce red or pink flower colour, and those based on pelargonidin that produce orange or brick red flower colour.
 Non-genetically modified carnations lack the part of the anthocyanin biosynthetic pathway that is responsible for the production of the delphinidin molecule, due to the absence of a gene encoding the enzyme flavonoid 3'5' hydroxylase (F3'5'H) that converts dihydrokaempferol (DHK) to dihydroquercetin (DHQ) and then to dihydromyricetin (DHM).
-In the genetically modified carnation line IFD-26407-2, three genes have been introduced that encode a tobacco ALS (NtALS), petunia F3'5'H (PhF3'5'H) and petunia cytochrome b5 (PhCytb5), with the aim of producing high levels of delphinidin-based anthocyanins.
-Delphinidin derivatives are produced as a result of the combined expression of the introduced genes PhCytb5 and PhF3'5'H together with other endogenous genes in the anthocyanin biosynthetic pathway.
+In the genetically modified carnation line IFD-25958-3, four genes have been introduced that encode a tobacco ALS (NtALS), viola F3'5'H (VhF3'5'H) and petunia DFR (PhDFR), along with a gene designed to down-regulate endogenous DFR (DcDFR) in flowers with the aim of producing high levels of delphinidin-based anthocyanins.
+The PhDFR enzyme can use either DHQ or DHM, but not DHK, as substrates.
+Delphinidin derivatives are thus produced as a result of the combined expression of the introduced genes PhDFR and VhF3'5'H together with other endogenous genes in the anthocyanin biosynthetic pathway, and the down-regulation of carnation DFR.
 The production of delphinidin leads to a change in flower colour.
 The flower product of this application has a purple shade, distinct from the cerise flower colour of the control line that was transformed to generate the transgenic.